Discover the 5 Must-visit Gems in Barcelona, Spain

 La Boqueria

 This public market has a fantastic selection of food stalls and restaurants.
-It’s right on La Rambla, a long, famous central thoroughfare, see below, so the market is usually bustling.
-There are bars around the market, selling both food and drink.
+It's right on La Rambla, a long, famous central thoroughfare, as seen below, so the market is usually bustling.
+There are bars around the market selling both food and drink.
 The most famous of these bars is El Pinotxo, just to the right of the entrance.

-However, if you’re struggling to find one of the coveted stools here, rest assured that the bars further back in the market are of the same quality.
+However, if you're struggling to find one of the coveted stools here, rest assured that the bars in the market are of the same quality.
 Food is similar to a quality restaurant.
-The fruit stands on the entire market sell freshly squeezed fruit juices of various types, a healthy and refreshing treat.
+The fruit stands on the entire market and sells freshly squeezed fruit juices of various types, a healthy and refreshing treat.

 La Rambla